oskros/MF_run_counter/README.md

     ![alt text](https://github.com/oskros/MF_counter_releases/blob/master/Unrecognized1.png?raw=true)
     ![alt text](https://github.com/oskros/MF_counter_releases/blob/master/Unrecognized2.png?raw=true)
+5) You can make the application trusted by following the steps suggested here: https://www.windowscentral.com/how-disable-smartscreen-trusted-app-windows-10

 ## Features:
 - SYSTEM WIDE HOTKEYS: You are able to customize hotkeys for each of the commands in the application.
 The hotkeys are system wide, so